Samara-Rosenthal/Cronograma-Santander-Code-Girls/README.md

-Com a organização até o data de conclusão!
+Com a organização até a data de conclusão!

 Como me organizei em relação a conclusão das atividades do bootcamp.